SoftCircuits/SoftCircuits.CodeColorizer/README.md

 string html = colorizer.Transform(sourceCode);
 ```

-The code above creates a `CodeColorizer` instance, passing one of the languages stored in a `LanguageRulesCollection`.
-It then defines the CSS class names for each token type.
-Finally, it calls the `Transform()` method to convert the source code.

-The resulting output will be the source code will markup added to implement the class names specified in the previous step.
+The resulting output above will be the source code with markup added to implement the CSS classes that were specified.
 In addition, the output will be HTML encoded.
 The output is formatted to appear correctly when placed within a `<pre>...</pre>` block on a web page.

 ## Resources